 The Center for Teaching Excellence (CTE) at Rice University seeks to transform teaching through mentoring, innovative practices, collaboration, scholarship, and advocacy.
 The CTE actively engages faculty, staff, students, and community partners, and brings them into conversation to achieve excellence in teaching and learning.
 The CTE seeks to enhance and promote the strong teaching culture at Rice, which is a core value of our institution.

 The mission of the Program in Writing and Communication (PWC) is to integrate the practice of analytical writing, oral, and visual communication into the Rice curriculum, with two goals in mind: to enable Rice students to articulate their ideas as the PWC prepares them for academic and professional life; and to affirm the necessity of this ability and its fundamental value to every aspect of their education and across every university department and discipline.

 The Office of Sponsored Projects and Research Compliance helps its users understand their obligations under applicable governmental regulations and university policies.

-Rice University’s Office of Sexual Violence Prevention and Title IX Support offers care management and navigation to students who are reporting an incident of interpersonal violence perpetrated against them and to students who have been accused of perpetrating interpersonal violence.
+Rice University’s The Safe Office: Interpersonal Misconduct Prevention and Support offers care management and navigation to students who are reporting an incident of interpersonal violence perpetrated against them and to students who have been accused of perpetrating interpersonal violence.
 The Office also provides prevention education to the Rice community on sexual and domestic violence, sexual harassment, stalking and Title IX and Clery Act requirements.